stanman71/Priscilla/devices/client_speechcontrol/image_guide.md

 ### 2 Installation

-- copy the image "client_music" on a sdcard
+- copy the image "client_speechcontrol" on a sdcard

        >>> Win32DiskImager

 - insert the card and start the raspberry pi

-- search on your smartphone for a [default_client_music_XX] network and connect
+- search on your smartphone for a [defaultclientspeechcontrol-XX] network and connect

-- open your browser and insert one of the following ip-addresses
+- open your browser and insert the following ip-address:

-       >>> if LAN is also connected
-           LAN-IP_ADDRESS

-       >>> if LAN not conneted
-           10.42.0.1
+       >>> 10.42.0.1

 - select your wlan_ssid and insert your wlan_password